Hawk-Eye: Unification of rules

 Until March 2008, the International Tennis Federation (ITF), Association of Tennis Professionals (ATP), Women's Tennis Association (WTA), Grand Slam Committee, and several individual tournaments had conflicting rules on how Hawk-Eye was to be utilised.
 A key example of this was the number of challenges a player was permitted per set, which varied among events.
 Some tournaments allowed players a greater margin for error, with players allowed an unlimited numbers of challenges over the course of a match.
 In other tournaments players received two or three per set.
 On 19 March 2008, the aforementioned organizing bodies announced a uniform system of rules: three unsuccessful challenges per set, with an additional challenge if the set reaches a tiebreak.
 In an advantage set (a set with no tiebreak) players are allowed three unsuccessful challenges every 12 games.
 The next scheduled event on the men and women's tour, the 2008 Sony Ericsson Open, was the first event to implement these new, standardized rules.

+Replacement of human line judges

+Since 2021 the Australian Open has used Hawk-Eye to call lines in all games.
+The US Open replaced line judges with full electronic line calls in 2022.
+On 9 October 2024 the All-England Club announced that electronic line calling would replace human line judges full-time at Wimbledon starting in 2025.